 Step 1 - Removing the Doors

-With a sliding shower enclosure door replacement you will need to start be removing the old door.
+With a sliding shower enclosure door replacement, you will need to start by removing the old door.
 Step inside the shower and close the door.
-Grasp the interior sliding door at the sides and lift it gently upward, then push the top away from you.
+Grasp the interior sliding door at both sides and lift it gently upward while pulling the top towards you.
 Doing so will release the top of the door from the track.
-While keeping a firm hold on the door, lower it and push the bottom outward to release it from the lower track.
+While keeping a firm hold on the door, lower it, and pull the bottom to release it from the lower track.
 Use extreme caution while removing the door.
 Rest it against the bathroom wall.
 Use the same procedure for the exterior shower door, working from outside the shower.

 Step 2 - Removing the Frame

 Use your knife to cut the caulking from the shower frame at the sides and bottom.
 The top of the frame is secured to the sides by screws.
 Loosen and remove them, then lift the top rail from the frame.